hostbrook/laravel-dkim/README.md

 > **IMPORTANT!** Note, everything between two instances `'-----BEGIN RSA PRIVATE KEY-----'` and `'-----END RSA PRIVATE KEY-----'` must be right up to the start of the line!

 3.2.
-The syntax if you want to add DKIM private key settings in `/config/mail.php` file:
+The syntax, if you want to add DKIM private key settings in `/config/mail.php` file:

 ```
 'dkim_selector' => 'selector1',